-UPDATE: Sep.
-21, 4:30 p.m.
-The San Diego County Medical Examiner’s Office released Earl McNeil’s autopsy report.
+UPDATE: Sept.
+21, 2018, at 4:30 p.m.: The San Diego County Medical Examiner’s Office released Earl McNeil’s autopsy report.
 Click here to view the report.

 An ambulance report obtained Thursday by inewsource shows Earl McNeil, who died after being arrested by National City police, had a “shirt pulled over his face” in addition to a spit mask.
 His death has sparked protests demanding information about what happened and led federal authorities to investigate the incident.

 The details by paramedics about the shirt is a piece of evidence that has not previously been made public.
 The report says McNeil flatlined after paramedics arrived at the downtown San Diego jail, where he had been taken following his arrest on May 26 outside the National City Police Department.
 It lists “cardiac arrest” in the notes.